Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Sài Gòn Giải phóngBáo Sài Gòn Giải phóng20/08/2024

-The number of children suffering from acute malnutrition increased by 34% year-on-year in government-controlled areas, affecting more than 600,000 children, according to the report, which cited data from the United Nations' Integrated Food Security Phase Classification (IPC) system in Yemen.
+The number of children suffering from acute malnutrition increased by 34% year-on-year in government-controlled areas in Yemen, affecting more than 600,000 children, according to the report, which cited data from the United Nations' Integrated Food Security Phase Classification (IPC) system.

 Children fetch water for daily use at a refugee camp in Hodeida province, Yemen on August 22, 2023.
-Photo: AFP/VNA
+Photo: AFP/TTXVN

 Children fetch water for daily use at a refugee camp in Hodeida province, Yemen on August 22, 2023.
-Photo: AFP/VNA
+Photo: AFP/TTXVN

-The report also identified that some 223,000 pregnant and lactating women suffered from acute malnutrition this year, driven by a combination of factors including protracted conflict, disease outbreaks, widespread food insecurity, limited access to clean water and economic downturn.
+In addition, the report also identified that some 223,000 pregnant and lactating women suffered from acute malnutrition this year.
+The main causes of this situation are a combination of factors, including protracted conflict, disease outbreaks, widespread food insecurity, limited access to clean water and economic recession.

 DO CAO